-In the 2014 Research Excellence Framework (REF), 86% of our research was judged world-leading or internationally excellent in quality.
+In the 2021 Research Excellence Framework (REF), 95% of our research was judged world-leading or internationally excellent in quality.
 This was a joint submission with the Department of Music.

 Research that underpins our impact case studies reflects Drama and Music’s shared commitment to social justice and democratic artistic citizenship.
 Each case study challenges inequalities, contests established historical narratives, and develops new and equitable ways to participate in the arts.

 Innovating the staging and curation of difficult pasts in museums